 Nutritional Therapy is suitable for adults and children alike.
-It is considered to be a complementary therapy, which can be used alongside conventional medicine.
+Nutrition Science is considered to be a complementary therapy, which can be used alongside conventional medicine.

 Nutritional Therapy helps clients who:

 - have chronic health problems that conventional medicine may find difficult to treat,

 - are interested in improving their health through diet.

 A Nutritional Therapist works closely with their clients, usually on an individual basis, to conduct a holistic assessment of their nutritional requirements.
 First, they listen to their clients’ symptoms and health concerns.
 Then, they use a wide range of tools to assess and identify potential nutritional imbalances and understand nutritional factors affecting their health.
 Finally, they compile an individual programme for diet and supplementation.
 They let their patients understand how these may contribute to alleviate, or prevent illness and contribute to an individual optimal health.
 In this way, it will help them improve their overall health and wellbeing.